probablykasper/cpc/README.md

 ```

 ### Potential Improvements
+#### General
+- Support for conversion between Power, Current, Resistance and Voltage.
+Multiplication and division is currently supported, but not conversions using sqrt or pow.
 #### Potential unit types
 Nice list of units: https://support.google.com/websearch/answer/3284611
 - Currency: How would you go about dynamically updating the weights?